 In the mid-’90s, Apple licensed Mac OS to 3rd parties to create clones.
 This foray into “openness” was shut down at the end of Mac OS System 7.
 I recall a talk at the San Francisco Macworld Expo — the biggest show of its kind in the newly opened Moscone Center and from which I’d bring home 20 lbs of brochures — when then Apple Exec Jean-Louis Gasée gave his astounding pro-proprietary talk “How to Keep the Japanese from Eating Our Sushi.”
 This was not as fatal as many pundits predicted: at over $2T, Apple has the highest market capitalization of any high-tech company, if not every company in the world.
 Even more than Microsoft.

 The later ’90s were not as kind to Macintosh.
-Popular software applications became available on Windows first, and on Mac only much later, if at all.
-I’d often ask software vendors if they were planning a Mac version, and the answer was usually “if there is market demand for it,” which was code for “No.” By that time, I had to start carrying a Windows laptop for my international travel, and for almost a decade, I wandered in the Windows wilderness.
+Popular software applications became available on Windows first and on Mac only much later, if at all.
+I’d often ask software vendors if they were planning a Mac version, and the answer was usually “if there is market demand for it,” which was code for “No.” By that time, I had to start carrying a Windows laptop for my international travel, and I wandered in the Windows wilderness for almost a decade.

 In 1994 Apple left the Motorola microprocessor line behind for the PowerPC chip, as the Reduced Instruction Set Computer (RISC) architecture seemed a good idea at the time.
 Even Sun had supported SunOS/Solaris on both 680X0 and PowerPC before moving entirely to Sun’s SPARC (Scalable Processor ARChitecture) RISC (Reduced Instruction Set Computer) chip.

 Apple, in 2005 announced abandoning PowerPC for the Intel x86 platform, allowing Mac to run Windows or Mac OS… or both nowadays using virtualization technologies like VMware or Parallels.